Care Management Strategy

 I wasn't involved in conducting the homework for HIPAA and privacy compliance reasons.
 However, I was still able to read the transcripts and synthesize the responses with the co-design data.
 In the meantime, I worked on developing co-design 2.

-example transcript that shows how a member engages with their health insurer digitally
+example homework transcript that shows how a member engages with their health insurer digitally

 Co-design 2 objectives were to have members rank their health and insurer values, to understand their relationship with their insurer, and to test some preliminary digital concepts.
 Like the first co-design session, I helped inspire the co-design activity stimuli, created individual boards for each participant, and took notes for a majority of the sessions.
 I also used my UX design expertise to design wireframes that exemplified three concepts of how our client's insurer nurses could improve communication with members based on their reported pain points in co-design 1.